 A hub for global knowledge

-The Leonardo Centre acts as a collaborative hub between 14 research centres and institutes at Imperial College London which each specialise in a field related to environmental and social sustainability.
+The Leonardo Centre acts as a collaborative hub between 14 research centres and institutes at Imperial College London which each specialise in a field related to environmental, social and/or economic sustainability.
 The Centre coordinates the research activity of a global community of scholars, research centres, companies and institutions connected through the GOLDEN Impact Network.

 Synergies among the networks of Imperial College and GOLDEN enable the Leonardo Centre to create an innovative cross-disciplinary and cross-institutional laboratory for experimentation in alternative forms of business enterprise.

 Our mission is to explore and experiment with the transition to sustainable and inclusive logics of enterprise.

 The Centre aims to tackle the two big challenges currently faced by business and the world at large: environmental and social regeneration.

 - Environmental regeneration, including climate change risk reduction, net zero emission and use of resources.